dmlc/parameter_server/guide/README.md

 # Tutorial of the Parameter Server

-This is a beginner guide for how to using the parameter server interface.
+Here we show several examples on how to use the simplified parameter server API [ps.h](../include/ps.h).

 ## Worker APIs